MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# Adaptive dialogs managing state reference
+# Managing state in adaptive dialogs - reference guide

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

+This article provides technical details that will help you work with memory scopes in adaptive dialogs.
+For an introduction to memory scopes and managing state in adaptive dialogs, see the [Managing state in adaptive dialogs][managing-state] concept article.

 Memory scopes available in adaptive dialogs: